ProtocolConvergence/protocon/README.md

 cd protocon
 git submodule init
 git submodule update
-mkdir -p bld/ext
+mkdir -p bld
-cd bld/ext
+cd bld
-cmake ../..
+cmake ../src
 make
 ```

 If you're on a Mac, read on.
 Was CMake not found?
 If so, make sure it's installed and launch its GUI.
-Specify its source directory as `/path/to/protocon/` and the build directory as `/path/to/protocon/bld/ext/`.
+Specify its source directory as `/path/to/protocon/src/` and the build directory as `/path/to/protocon/bld/`.
 Hit the `Generate` button.

-Now there should be a makefile in `bld/ext/`, so in the terminal type `make`.
+Now there should be a makefile in `bld/`, so in the terminal type `make`.

 ## Dependencies: